mura3277/RPiToHUB75-Adapter/README.md

 ![](passive/image.png)

 # Change Log
+## 7.0
+-  Added 2 pin power header.
+-  Added 4 pin STEMMA QT connector.
+-  Changed the 6 pin IO to a smaller JST SH.
+-  Changed the 6 pin GPIO to a low profile pin socket.
+-  Adjusted layout to support RPi5 with 5-6mm heatsink

 ## 6.0
 -  Went back to the regular HUB75 mapping as outlined by the rpi-rgb-led-matrix repo.